Nonprofit Technology Roadmap

 1Start With a Format That Makes the Decision Easy to See

-There are two clean ways to present a technology roadmap to a board.
+There are two clean ways to present a nonprofit technology roadmap to a board.

 Option A: Board Snapshot